CloudEric/dnsvpn-cloudformation/README.md

  3. *Select Options*
      - You can leave the defaults but for troubleshooting issues go to advanced and disable "Rollback on failure".
  4. *Review*
-     - Scroll to the the bottom and check the box, "I acknowledge that AWS CloudFormation might create IAM resources".
+     - Scroll to the bottom and check the box, "I acknowledge that AWS CloudFormation might create IAM resources".
  5. *Create*
      - Click "Create" and wait for the stack to build.
 It will take 5-10 minutes to complete.
 When it's finished, the status will say "CREATE_COMPLETE".